oharakensuke/oharakensuke/README.md

 I am student at University of British Columbia in the Bachelor of Computer Science (BCS) Program.

-Currently I am enjoying working at Visier as a Software Developer Co-op.

 You can contact me at kensukeohara@gmail.com

 <!---